kiwixcompo/ADSU_e-voting_system/Readme.md

-This is a system that helps automate the voting process
+This is a system created to help automate the voting process